 All paddlers must stay clear of all man-made and natural obstructions, including the rock jetties on both sides of East Beach.
 Stay far enough from shore to avoid any fishing lines in the water.
 When paddling between the bridge spans, stay clear of the pilings, the current can accelerate you toward them and causes varying unstable water around their base.

 Racers must not climb onto any part of the bridge structure; this will result in immediate disqualification as well as subject you to potential trespass laws.

-We have a ton of great raffle prizes, including SUP boards and kayaks.
-Raffle tickets will be 3 tickets for $5 or 15 tickets for $20.
+Check out the great raffle prizes!
 Proceeds from the raffle and the event go to The Foundation for Community Betterment.